deniselashlley/TheLightTreeYoga/src/pages/teachings/index.md

 * CREATIVITY: As a result we can begin to see and understand that we affect and influence our own experience.
 Through connected awareness, courageous vulnerability and mindful choice we have the power to **create** healthier bodies and minds and happier, more positive and fulfilled lives.
 * CONTRIBUTION:   These experiences teach us how to approach our lives with more gratitude and recognise that we have a **contribution** to share with the world - a life that better serves us, those around us and the world as a whole.

 With regular practice these four principles and what we learn about ourselves transcend the mat.
-In each of the many cycles of life we find our self in we unveil, discover, grow and evolve, shining more of our light out into the world.</p><p><br></p><p>My name is denise</p>
+In each of the many cycles of life we find our self in we unveil, discover, grow and evolve, shining more of our light out into the world.</p>